 A class representing a destination within a PDF file.
 See section 8.2.1 of the PDF 1.6 reference.

 - title (str) Title of this destination. - page (IndirectObject) Reference to the page of this destination.
-Should be an instance of IndirectObject. - typ (str) How the destination is displayed. - args Additional arguments may be necessary depending on the type.
+Should be an instance of IndirectObject. - fit (Fit) How the destination is displayed.